 - Minimum mandatory 30 days community service;

-- Declared as habitual violator, seizure of license plate by the court and forwarding to the Department of Motor Vehicle Safety;
+- Declared as a habitual violator, seizure of license plate by the court and forwarding to the Department of Motor Vehicle Safety;

 - Mandatory clinical evaluation and, if indicated, completion of substance abuse treatment program at the offender’s expense.